kuhchung/kuhchung.github.io/pages/Being-a-Good-Teammate.md

     * Same as the GS upswing.
 By the way, on land, this isn't even faster than running.
 * Shield Bash in the SnS combo
     * Sensing a theme here?
 Low value attacks that smash away teammates are bad!
 Besides, what does that 1 KO touch even do?
+* Uppercut and Wild Swing with the Switch Axe
 * Superpound grouped teammates
    * If teammates are whaling on a disabled monster, roll out of your charged superpound and go for a triple.
 Don't superpound your teammates!
 * Noob Carve